 Simply put, this ETF to buy earns its above-average fee because, even through some trying times for the energy sector, EMLP delivers performance.
-Over the past three years, EMLP is up 19.40%, dominating a slew of cheap MLP and broader energy sector funds along the way.
+Since bottoming in December 2018, EMLP is up about 25%, dominating a slew of cheap MLP and broader energy sector funds along the way.

 Credit the active management behind the fund.
-Moreover, EMLP’s risk-adjusted returns over those three years are stellar as the fund has displayed significantly less volatility than rival MLP and energy ETFs during that period.
+Moreover, EMLP’s risk-adjusted returns are stellar as the fund has displayed significantly less volatility than rival MLP and energy ETFs during that period.

 VanEck Vectors Preferred Securities ex Financials ETF (PFXF)

 To be fair, the VanEck Vectors Preferred Securities ex Financials ETF (NYSEARCA:PFXF) is cheaper than all but one preferred stock ETF, but this ETF to buy is considerably pricier than traditional bond funds.
 Regardless of how investors view PFXF’s expense ratio, this is an ETF to buy because it is one of the best options in this particular asset class.

 Over the three years that ended in June, PFXF beat the largest preferred ETF by 410 basis points and for yield-hungry investors looking for more flair with their fixed income offerings, PFXF topped the Bloomberg Barclays Aggregate Bond Index by wide margins over those three years despite carrying a higher fee than funds tracking that bond benchmark.